Anglerfish: Anatomy

 Anglerfish are defined by gills that open behind the pectoral fins (as opposed to other fish whose pectorals lay behind the gill opening), depressible teeth that can hinge back, joints of the epiotic bone, the form of the pectoral fin radials, and the luring apparatus (see subsection).

+The body form of anglerfish vary by habitat and mode of life.
+Frogfishes are usually short-bodied and use their limb-like pectoral fins to crawl or perch among reef organisms, usually relying on camouflage.
+Batfishes and sea toads are usually flattened or globose bottom-dwellers that support themselves on modified fins.
+In contrast, the pelagic deep-sea anglerfishes have reduced locomotory structures and are usually weak swimmers.

-Anglerfish lengths can vary from 2-18 cm, with a few larger species than 100 cm.
+Anglerfish lengths can vary from 2-18 cm, with a few species larger than 100 cm.
 The largest members are the European monkfish Lophius piscatorius (200 cm SL, 57.7 kg), the deep-sea warty anglerfish Ceratias holboelli (120 cm TL), the giant frogfish Antennarius commerson (45 cm TL), and the giant triangular batfish Malthopsis gigas (13.6 cm).

 Many suborders are sexually dimorphic, with the deep-sea anglerfish being the most extreme example; male C. holboelli can reach up to 16 cm long (SL), while females are commonly around 77 cm TL, potentially weighing an order of magnitude more than her mate.
 Male Photocorynus spiniceps were measured to be 6.2–7.3 mm at maturity, and were at one time claimed to be the smallest vertebrate known.
 However, due to not being free-living (being parasitic males) and the females being 50.5 mm, they are now often excluded from the records.
 Sexual dimorphism is not as pronounced in other suborders; the Lophiid monkfish genus Lophiodes are quite similar in size between the genders (Mean for Males 113–133 mm SL; Females 131–171 mm SL), and the same is true for Lophius itself (Males 68.50–129.50 cm; Females 93.50–166.60 cm).

 Anglerfish are generally ambush predators, with shallow-water species such as frogfish often camouflaging as rocks, sponges or seaweed.
 To blend in with the featureless dark depths they inhabit, deep-sea anglerfish are dark colored, with tints ranging from grey to brown.

 In most species, a wide mouth extends all around the anterior (front) circumference of the head, and bands of inwardly inclined teeth line both jaws.
 The teeth can be depressed (swept back) so as to offer no impediment to prey gliding towards the stomach, but to still prevent its escape.
 Anglerfish are able to distend both their jaw and stomach to enormous size, since their bones are thin and flexible, which allows them to swallow prey up to twice as large as their entire bodies.